NaveenKumar-Y/Dockerized-App-Azure-Infrastructure/README.md

 Troubleshooting
 ---------------

--   If Terraform Command fails, check if Environment Variable is set for $PATH in your system - [guide](https://jeffbrown.tech/install-terraform-windows/)
+-   If Terraform Command fails, check if Environment Variable is set for $PATH in your system or reopen the terminal if already $PATH is set- [guide](https://jeffbrown.tech/install-terraform-windows/)

--   If `kubectl` commands fail, fetch credentials using:

-    ```
-    az aks get-credentials --resource-group naveen-resource-group --name naveen-aks-cluster
-    ```
+-   If "`az login`" doesn't work, use the SPN for authentication, follow the step `Step 2: Configure Workspace` in below automation section.

+- If `terraform apply` fails for a **Deployment** or **Service**, wait for AKS to fully initialize, check the AKS UI for namespace accessibility, and verify readiness using `kubectl cluster-info` before re-running `terraform apply`.
+This scenario is rare but can occur due to Azure resource provisioning delays or network slowness.
+- if the Service endpoint is not accessible via a browser, check for firewall restrictions or use  `curl` to access the service from Azure Cloud Shell.